youngkaneda/spotify-vue/README.md

 Feel free to fork and contribute.

-*PS.:and help me fixing the responsivity and layout stability in different browsers.*
+*PS.: Help me fixing the responsivity and layout stability in different browsers.*